Vaccine target to fall short by 25,000 this week, HSE says

 The HSE missed its target of 100,000 administered vaccines last week by almost 18,000.

-Next week the number of scheduled vaccinations of 84,000 doses is 4,000 short of what had been anticipated.
+Next week, the number of scheduled vaccination doses – 84,000 – is 4,000 short of what had been anticipated.

-There was a delivery of AstraZeneca vaccines on March 2nd of 46,000 doses with a further 57,600 doses coming on Tuesday next week, he pointed out.
+There was a delivery of AstraZeneca vaccines on March 2nd of 46,000 doses, with a further 57,600 doses coming on Tuesday next week, he said.

 “We are getting deliveries, just not to the extent that we wanted.
 It will balance itself out the week after next,” he said.